heubych/uTradeFi_Documentation/docs/keyconcepts.md

 uTradeFi enables investors to create customized synthetic trackers "sTrack".
 A synthetic tracker is an asset that tracks the value of various underlying assets without the need to buy the underlying assets.
 The composition of the synthetic trackers reflects the trading activity of the investors.
 There are as many synthetic trackers as investors as each investor can setup its own asset allocation rule.
 The pricing of the synthetic trackers is a function of the quantity of the assets it's tracking and the prices of the underlying assets.
 The content of the synthetic trackers is represented in the blockchain by specific smart contracts.
 The composition of the trackers is dynamic and changes over time based on new trading instructions.

 Investors customize the composition of their synthetic tracker by setting up trading rules via "smart trading" functionalities the protocol offers.
-The valuation of the synthetic tracker is performed by blockchain Oracles (tbc) that independently provide pricing feeds to the protocol.
+The valuation of the synthetic tracker is performed by blockchain Oracles (tbc) that independently provide pricing feeds to the protocol or feeds from the platform provider.

 The individual performance of each synthetic tracker is assumed by the investor via a collateralization mechanism.
 The overall pool performance is assumed by underwriters.